Benny Mayengani

-Mayengani Benny Baloyi (born 11 January 1979) known by his stage name President Benny Mayengani.
-He is a South African Xitsonga singer and rose to fame following the release of his debut studio album Tiba Ben in 2011.
+Mayengani Benny Baloyi (born 11 January 1979), known by his stage name President Benny Mayengani, is a South African Xitsonga singer and rose to fame following the release of his debut studio album Tiba Ben in 2011.

 Music career

 Benny Mayengani is known for his collaboration with Mr Jambatani, Prince Rhangani, Hlungwane soldier one Joe Shirimani na Vana va Ndoda under Limpopo Poison.
 He released his debut studio album Tiba Ben in 2011 which gained him prominent notability in the Xitsonga music industry.
 On 28 September 2013 during Xitsonga Music Awards, Benny Mayengani scored three nominations in these categories; Best Xitsonga Male Artist, Best Xitsonga Popular Song of the year and Best Xitsonga Album of the year.

 His 10th studio album Ni Happy which was released in 2019 was nominated at the Limpopo Music Awards for Best Male Artist.

 Benny Mayengani released "Malambani" on the 27 November 2020 which topped the iTunes Charts for nine days in a row.